saikhamhein/SysmonStm32/README.md

 ## Description

-This aim of this project is to make something to display user status of the pc without having system info overlay on the monitor.
+This aim of this project is to make something to display pc hardware status on small LCD screen without having system info overlay on the monitor.

-This project is base on STM32F411 driving small LCD to display computer hardware status to user.
+This project is using STM32F411 driving small LCD to display computer hardware status to user.

 Project Links: